-This Report highlights the achievements of the St Antoine Planters Co-operative Trust (SAPCT)
+The Report highlights the achievements of the St Antoine Planters Co-operative Trust (SAPCT)

 The SAPCT operated in conformity with the objectives set in the St Antoine Planters Cooperative Trust Act, 1994 and in line with the principles of good governance.
-The SAPCT Board of business integrity, transparency and professionalism, responsibility and ongoing compliance with the Code of Corporate Governance.
+The SAPCT Board of Trustees and Management staff of the SAPCT fully support and are committed to the practices of business integrity, transparency and professionalism, responsibility and ongoing compliance with the Code of Corporate Governance.